-The PJM Manual for Open Access Transmission Tariff Accounting is one of a series of manuals within the Accounting and Billing group.
+The PJM Manual for Open Access Transmission Tariff Accounting is one of a series of manuals within the Accounting and Billing set of manuals.
 This manual focuses on the accounting for transmission services within the PJM Open Access Transmission Tariff.